 Tori, our new People and Experience Coordinator, told me about an experience at a previous job where onboarding took two weeks.
 “The first week was spent shadowing someone, and the second, I was left on my own, with gradually ramped up responsibilities.”

 But Tori reflects that despite the time invested, by the end of her onboarding, she wasn’t clear on her role or responsibilities.
 “There’s only so much you can learn from shadowing.”

 At Trainual, there is no shadowing.
 There is no dragging onboarding out indefinitely.
-It takes two days, one to move through introductions together, and one to get through our Trainuals.
+It takes 2 days, one to move through introductions together, and one to get through our Trainuals.

 Our Trainual Day is basically like a birthday or a personal holiday here!
 We even order lunch to celebrate.
 And within a few hours (I think Zac, our new Product Designer, completed it in four), we were ready to start contributing to our teams!

 “Normally, by the end of your first week, you still have no idea how to do your job,” Tori explained when asked about transitioning into her role.
 “But by the end of my second day here, I did.
 And I do.”